Scientists report first likely case of deer to human Covid transmission

 First likely case of Covid jumping from wild deer to a human reported in Canada

-However, limited data makes it difficult to conclude if this virus lineage jumped from deer to human
+Limited data makes it difficult to confirm if this virus lineage jumped from deer to human

-Researchers have reported a likely instance of a highly-mutated version of the novel coronavirus jumping from a white-tailed deer to a person in Canada, marking the first case of a deer passing the virus to humans.
+Researchers have reported a likely instance of a highly-mutated version of the novel coronavirus jumping from a white-tailed deer to a person in Canada, which would mark the first known case of deer to human transmission if confirmed.

 The yet-to-be peer-reviewed study, published in the preprint server bioRxiv last week, identified highly-mutated clusters of genomes of the SARS-CoV-2 virus in the white-tailed deer, highlighting the potential for deer to act as an animal reservoir for the virus.